ktmeaton/plague-phylogeography/narratives/plagueSCDS2020.md

 <br>
 2. __When__ might modern plague foci re-activate?
 <br>
-3. __Why__ does plague no longer exist in Western Europe?
+3. __Why__ has plague gone extinct in some regions?
 <br>
-4. __How__ does a city respond to losing 50% of its population?
+4. __How__ does a city respond to losing 30-50% of its population?
 <br><br>

-### The mysteries of plague bring together researchers from a wide variety of dislocalciplines from art history to microbiology.
-While each field stands to make a unique contribution, there remains a unified fascination over how people are affected and cope with this disease, as well as where, when, and how it suddenly appears...
+### The mysteries of plague bring together researchers from a wide variety of disciplines from art history to microbiology.
+While each field stands to make a unique contribution, there remains a unified fascination over how people are affected and cope with this disease, as well as where, when, and why it suddenly appears...

 ## Table of Contents